 It’s common understanding that if you own a home, you have Home Insurance.
-Many tenants however are not aware that they are not covered under a landlord’s home insurance.
+Many tenants however are not aware that they are not covered under a landlord’s home insurance, they have to buy home content insurance to protect their belongings.

 The insurance that tenants can purchase to protect their belongings is called Home Contents insurance.
 It’s a good and simple way of getting covered, for an affordable price.
 As a tenant, you buy Home Contents insurance to protect what you own only.
 So, home insurance should always be bought, even if you are just renting, to protect your possessions against unforeseen loss.